kyle-ds/web-twain-docs/info/api/WebTwain_Viewer.md

 Replace the previous `ShowImageEditor` method.

 Only one ImageEditor object can be created.
-If you create it a second time or more, you'll get 'An ImageEditor already exists.' error, and an existing ImageEditor object will be returned.
+If you create it multiple times, you'll receive 'An ImageEditor already exists' error, and an existing ImageEditor object will be returned.

 When call unbind, all created CustomElement objects, ThumbnailViewer objects, and ImageEditor objects will be disposed.
 After rebinding the viewer, you need to recreate the CustomElement object, ThumbnailViewer object, and ImageEditor object.